Kitchen Stewardship

 I feel like I can actually share the recipe this time, because I did it!
 The lacto-fermented pickles did their thing for two days on the counter, and I tasted them and decided they were quite good, and quite crunchy!
 So excited!
 I can’t open the canned ones yet, because (if you’ve kept count), my fridge is plenty full enough of pickles.
 I’m assuming that since I did the same two tricks for pickle crunch, they’ll be excellent.
 (How’s that for an ego?)

 If you’re ready to try something new, here are the pickle recipes I used.
-The lacto-fermented version is inspired by Sandor Ellis Katz’s Wild Fermentation: The Flavor, Nutrition, and Craft of Live-Culture Foods and this Fermented Foods post at Nourishing Days.
-The canned pickles come from my dear friend Maria, who is patient enough to give it to me over the phone!
+The lacto-fermented pickles recipe is inspired by Sandor Ellis Katz’s Wild Fermentation: The Flavor, Nutrition, and Craft of Live-Culture Foods and this Fermented Foods post at Nourishing Days.
+The canned pickles recipe comes from my dear friend Maria, who is patient enough to give it to me over the phone!

 For a 1/2 gallon jar

 1. For at least 3 hours but no more than 8, soak the cucumbers in ice cold water.
 Really.
 Add lots of ice.
 Keep adding it.
 I even put mine in ice water in a pot in the fridge.
-Those cucumbers were going to be COLD, doggone it!
 This helps them to get and stay crisp, especially if your cukes aren’t directly from the garden that day.

 2. If you’re going to slice or cut your cukes into spears, just put them back into the ice water until you’re ready to get them all into the jar.